mirror of

 - Never enable buffering for true WebSocket connections!

-) or connections may fail. - For most classic web applications, use the basic template.
+- For most classic web applications, use the basic template.

 - For apps where you want to inject or modify HTML (e.g., analytics scripts), only the basic template supports this.